DatabayAG/ILIAS-LTI-Platform/CONCEPT.md

 * Localized Formatting: Test with users in different timezones (e.g., "Europe/Berlin", "GMT") to confirm that datetime formatting adapts accordingly.

-#### Learning Progress Tab
+#### Learning Progress Tab (I1)

-If no “Line Item” is available, the user is shown a corresponding message in a "MessageBox > Info" stating that the “Learning Progress” will be available when the “Line Item” is available.
+If there isn't any data available regardind the  “Line Item” is available, the user is shown a corresponding message in a "MessageBox > Info" stating that the “Grade Book” will be available once data about the “Line Item” is available.

 The learning progress tab provides screens to optionally enable and access the learning progress of ILIAS users of the tool.
-It is visible/accessible, if the tool supports the "Assignment and Grade Services Specification".
-Furthermore, the regular access checks apply for all subordinted views with this tab.
+Furthermore, the regular access checks apply for all subordinated views with this tab.

 The learning progress is disabled by default and can be enabled in the "Settings" (sub-)tab.
 The settings screen must provide the following modes:

 1. Learning Progress is Deactivated (default)
-2. Learning Progress is Activated
+2. Use Score from Tool to determine Learning Progress according to Settings
-  * TODO @mjansenDatabay/@klees: What's the name of this mode?
-How do we derive the ILIAS LP based on the provided user results (and scores)?

 If the learning progress is enabled, a button "Re-calculate Learning Progress" is displayed on top of the settings form.
 A click on the button re-calculates the